jannick1995/Plug-and-Play-Priors-for-Computed-Tomography/README.md

 # Plug-and-Play-Priors-for-Computed-Tomography

-This Git contains all the codes (scripts and algorithms) that were developed in the Msc project Plug-and-Play Priors for Computed Tomography.
-Note that in order to fully use all the scripts and algorithms, this requires certain software packages to be installed.
-The following functions/packages are needed in order to run everything within this Git:
+This Git contains all the codes (scripts and algorithms) developed in the MSc project Plug-and-Play Priors for Computed Tomography.
+Note that using all the scripts and algorithms fully requires specific software packages to be installed.
+The following functions/packages are needed to run everything within this Git:

 paralleltomo from the AIRTools II package - link to github